 This web-based tool aims to inform Chesapeake Bay Watershed policymakers, practitioners, and community leaders on Winter 2019-2020 climate, as well as projected future climate trends.
 An interactive tool shows percentage change in freeze-thaw days.

 We examine whether the substantial, combined public–private investments in Hill District, Pittsburgh, (a) increased that neighborhood's residential and commercial sales prices, (b) increased residential rental prices, and (c) reduced crime.

-The New York City Community Schools Initiative is a strategy to organize resources and share leadership so that academics, health and wellness, youth development, and family engagement are integrated into each school.
-An assessment of 118 schools finds that with support from partners, school improvement should continue.
+The New York City Community Schools Initiative is based on a holistic strategy of education reform.
+Academics, health and wellness, youth development, and family engagement are integrated into each school.
+This approach had positive effects on most of the examined student outcomes.